Oguta Lake: Location

+Climate

+The wet season is warm while the dry season is hot, muggy, and partly cloudy in Oguta Lake.
+During the year, the temperature typically varies from 68°F to 88°F and is rarely below 60°F or above 91°F.

+Based on beach/pool score, the best time of year to visit Oguta for hot-weather activities is from late November to late January.

 Economic importance

 The lake is important to the people of oil-rich Njaba River basin including Oguta, Orsu, Mgbidi, Nkwesi, Osemotor, Nnebukwu, Mgbele, Awa Awo-Omamma Akabo as a source of water, fish, tourism and an outlet for sewerage.
 Uhamiri is the goddess of the lake.